gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

     prometheus['listen_address'] = 'localhost:9090'
     ```

-    Replace `localhost:9090` with the address/port you want Prometheus to
+    Replace `localhost:9090` with the host and port you want Prometheus to
     listen on.

 1. Save the file and [reconfigure GitLab][reconfigure] for the changes to